aws-observability/aws-o11y-recipes/README.md

 ### Publishing

-Once you PR the repo, we will review and test the recipes and the merge of your PR kicks of a [GitHub action] that publishes your recipe automatically.
+Once you PR the repo, we will review and test the recipes and the merge of your PR kicks of a [GitHub action][publishing-ghaction] that publishes your recipe automatically.

 [recipes-live]: https://aws-observability.github.io/aws-o11y-recipes/
 [mkdocs]: https://www.mkdocs.org/